-Who would have thought that Belfast would one day make it as one of the upcoming destinations for a UK city break?
+Who would have thought that Belfast would one day make it as one of the upcoming destinations for a UK city break and people would consider spending a weekend in Belfast?
 Back in the 80’s the city centre was a no-go zone where shops had security of which many modern airports would still be envious nowadays.… Continue reading

 Derry, Londonderry, the Maiden City, the Walled City, Stroke City, LegenDerry: there are a lot of different names for the 2nd biggest city in Northern Ireland!

 Whatever you call it, if you come to Northern Ireland you owe it to yourself to pay a visit.… Continue reading

 Pristine beaches, photogenic castles and areas of outstanding beauty: this is in a nutshell the Northern Irish “Causeway Coastal Route”!
 In 2018, Lonely Planet has chosen the area as the number one region to visit, so that is saying something!

 Northern Ireland was once a no-go zone where no sane traveler would venture.
 The beauty of its countryside was overshadowed by stories of troubles, bombs and sectarianism.
 And although all wounds aren’t completely healed yet, this little odd piece of the UK is nowadays more and more on the tourist radar.… Continue reading

 Belfast is slowly rising from its dark past.
 Wounds are starting to heal and over the last few years, more and more international travellers discover the charms of this often misunderstood Northern Irish city.
 Less crowded and definitely cheaper than Dublin, you can find just as much ‘craic’ in its famous pubs, just as many historic buildings in the streets and just as much rain…